Soop (service)

-Soop (stylized in all caps), previously known as AfreecaTV (아프리카TV, short for "Any FREE broadCAsting"), is a video live-streaming service.
-It is owned and operated by Soop Co., Ltd. in South Korea, which was rebranded from Nowcom's AfreecaTV Co., Ltd, itself split with ZettaMedia in 2011.
+Soop (stylized in all caps; 숲), previously known as W Player (W플레이어) and AfreecaTV (아프리카TV), is a video live streaming service.
+It is owned and operated by SOOP Co., Ltd. in South Korea, which was rebranded from Nowcom's AfreecaTV Co., Ltd, itself split with ZettaMedia in 2011.

-Launched in 2005, the platform was listed 4th in the "Asia's 200 Best Under A Billion" list by Forbes in July 2019.
+Launched in 2005, the platform was listed fourth in the "Asia's 200 Best Under A Billion" list by Forbes in July 2019.
 Initially focused on Korean viewers, it began offering an English-language interface for international users in 2012.
-In 2024, with its parent company's rebrand, AFTV was relaunched as SOOP, offering two distinct services for Korea and Global users.
+In 2024, with its parent company's rebrand, AfreecaTV was relaunched as Soop, offering two distinct services for Korea and Global users.